AstroNvim/astrocommunity/README.md

 ### `user/plugins/community.lua` example

-If you prefer to organize your plugins in the `user/plugins` folder, you can create a file named `community.lua` (any Lua file in this folder will be loaded).
-Here’s an full example of what the file could look like:
+If you prefer to separate your plugins in the `user/plugins` folder, consider creating a file named `community.lua`.
+All Lua files in this directory will be automatically loaded.
+Below is a comprehensive example:

 ```lua
 return {